alexamog/forensic-parser-tool/Explanations/RECYCLE_BIN_THEORY.md

 ---

-## SID and RID — identifying who deleted the file
+## SID and RID: identifying who deleted the file

 Each user on the system has their own Recycle Bin subfolder named after their **Security Identifier (SID)**.
 A full SID looks like this: